Brittingham Park

 Dog Off-Leash Park

-Madison Parks offers 9 fenced, off-leash dog park areas with three locations, Odana School, Warner and Sycamore, providing a separate small-dog fenced area.2024 Fees
+While leashed dogs are allowed in most Madison parks (see dog-prohibited areas), we also offer 9 fenced, off-leash dog park areas.
+Three of the locations, Odana School, Warner and Sycamore, also provide a separate small-dog fenced area.

 - REQUIRED A daily or annual Dog Permit is required.